↑

 Veggie Egg Bake

 The beauty of this dish is in its versatility.
 You can use any veggies you like, add cooked protein or not, and use whole eggs or egg whites to keep it a little lighter.
 I love adding my homemade Italian sausage to this recipe.
 It adds a ton of flavor and protein.
-Use what you like.
 It’s hard to mess this up.
 I’ve included some tips for success below and have a video on my Instagram showing one of the many variations I’ve made.

 Veggie Egg Bake Recipe